edlovesjava/edlovesjava.github.io/_posts/2014-12-20-ionic-getting-started.md

 The ionic's getting started guide walks through the steps to create the obligitory todo application that can be compiled and run natively on ios and android devices.

 I walked through the steps in installing in a [previous blog article]({% post_url 2014-12-18-install-ionic %})

+My next blog article will discuss modifications I made to expand the example.

 [ionic]: http://ionicframework.com
 [cordova]:   http://cordova.apache.org/